tufts-ml/covid19-forecasting/README.md

 * --end_date 20210801 # replace this with some date in the near future (1 or 2 months)
 * --end_training_date 20210524 # replace this with a date 2 months before end_date

-(for the rest of this step-by-step tutorial, we will refer to 20210524 and 20210801, but the user should recognize to replace the following dates with their desired dates)
+(for the rest of this step-by-step tutorial, we will refer to 20210524 and 20210801, but you should recognize to replace the following dates with your desired dates)

 ## [ACED HMM model](https://github.com/tufts-ml/aced-hmm-hospitalized-patient-trajectory-model) Step 0.
 Install Cython, and conda environments,